cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 first evaluate the Shallue-van de Woestijne mapping to the equivalent Weierstrass curve, then map that point to the target Montgomery or twisted Edwards curve using the corresponding rational map.
+Note that while it may be convenient to use a single mapping function for all curves, this mapping is almost always more computationally expensive than the recommendations above.

 # Clearing the cofactor {#cofactor-clearing}